 More Severe Penalties for Second Time Offenders

 The penalties for first-time DWI offenses are severe.
 However, there are more severe consequences for second and third-time offenders.
 For example, it can be much more likely that you could lose your driver’s license if you have been convicted of a DWI in the past.
 Repeat offenders face higher fines and longer jail sentences.

 Contact Savannah DWI Lawyers

-If you or a loved one has been arrested due to a DWI, you will want to consult a lawyer.
-It can be beneficial to have a knowledgeable attorney by your side during this difficult time.
-Phillips Carson & Phillips help clients fight DWI convictions and advocate strongly for their clients.
+One way to avoid paying expensive fines, jail time, or other punishments is to hire a Savannah DWI attorney who can help you fight the conviction in court.
+If you or a loved one has been arrested due to driving under the influence, you will want to consult a defense lawyer who will fight the charges and protect your rights.
+Having the knowledgeable defense attorneys of Phillips Carson Phillips by your side during this difficult time is a great comfort.
+The law firm of Phillips Carson & Phillips helps clients fight DWI/ DUI convictions and advocates strongly for their clients.
 Contact us by calling (912) 232-0081 to schedule a free consultation with a member of our legal team.